 #5 Subprime credit cards

-This type of cards is considered to be among the worst and most scheming type of cards, as it targets individuals with a bad credit history.
-Its fees are exorbitant, but people still use them because of the lack of choices and opportunity to open a credit line elsewhere.
+This type of card is considered to be among the worst and most scheming type of cards, as it targets individuals with a bad credit history.
+Its fees are exorbitant, but people still use them because of the lack of choices and opportunities to open a credit line elsewhere.